-The rights to Spider-Man were a tangled web for decades until Spidey finally became part of the Marvel cinematic universe in time for this year's "Civil War".
-Aquatic antihero Namor the Sub-Mariner is less fortunate, still drowning in rights issues and conspicuous by his absence on the big screen.
+The rights to Spider-Man were a tangled web for decades until Spidey finally became part of the Civil War and .
+Disney's deal with Fox could bring the X-Men into the fold, but aquatic antihero Namor the Sub-Mariner is still drowning in rights issues and conspicuous by his absence on the big screen.in time for

-Probably the most notorious -- and hilarious -- example of a tussle over rights is the "Fantastic Four" flick filmed by legendary B-movie producer Roger Corman.
-He threw the film together on a shoestring so his rights wouldn't expire -- only for Marvel to take one look and throw money at the producers to bury the infamously shoddy affair:
+Probably the most notorious -- and hilarious -- example of a tussle over rights is the 1994 "Fantastic Four" flick filmed by legendary B-movie producer Roger Corman.
+He threw the movie together on a shoestring so his rights wouldn't expire -- only for Marvel to take one look and throw money at the producers to bury the infamously shoddy affair:

 Meanwhile some projects simply ran out of time.
-We're big fans of the "Daredevil" TV show on Netflix, but sadly, it put the kibosh on an intriguing 1970s-set proposal by "Narc" and "Smokin' Aces" director Joe Carnahan when Fox held the rights to the horned hero.
-The project fizzled when the rights reverted back to Marvel in 2012, but we can see what might have been in Carnahan's sizzle reel of atmospheric clips from classic '70s crime and blaxploitation movies.
+I'm a big fan of the Daredevil TV show on Netflix, but sadly, it put the kibosh on an intriguing 1970s-set proposal by Narc and Smokin' Aces director Joe Carnahan developed when Fox still held the rights to the horned hero.
+The project fizzled when the rights reverted to Marvel in 2012, but we can see what might have been in Carnahan's sizzle reel of atmospheric clips from classic '70s crime and blaxploitation movies:

 And of course, many of these projects were conceived before 1989's "Batman" proved how much of a box office sensation a superhero could be.
 They were also in the works long before CGI helped special effects catch up with the characters' special powers.

 Still, there's plenty more where they came from, true believers.
-So let's salute the Marvel movies that never were, safe in the knowledge that there won't be a shortage of superhero showstoppers anytime soon.
+So let's salute the Marvel movies that never were, safe in the knowledge that there won't be a shortage of superhero showstoppers any time soon.